Black Tulsans call Trump rally plan ‘a slap in the face’

 At a minimum, Gamble Smith said, the campaign should “change it to Saturday the 20th, if they’re going to have it.”

-Trump announced the rally plan as he met with a handful of African American supporters on Wednesday afternoon.
+Trump announced the rally plan Wednesday afternoon.
 It comes as his harsh law-and-order stance appears to fall increasingly out of sync with a growing concern over police abuse of African Americans after the killing of George Floyd in Minneapolis.

 Trump campaign officials defended the rally.